 For even more rare sightings over the years, check our Sightings page.

 It’s possible to drive or take public transport to Nanhui.

 Driving: In Pudong, take the S2 south to the exit called Liǎnggǎng Dàdào (两港大道).
 Set your navigation software to the Magic GPS Point and begin birding there.

 Metro: Take Line 16 to the terminus at Dishui Lake (Dīshuǐ Hú [滴水湖]).
-Some birders take a taxi to the microforests near the empty blue-roofed building and from there walk 9.5 km to the bus stop at the Holiday Inn near the Magic Parking Lot.
+Some birders take a taxi to the most distant microforests and from there walk nearly 10 km to the bus stop at the Holiday Inn near the Magic Parking Lot.
 From there, they take the bus back to Dishui Lake.
 It’s also possible to take the bus from the terminus to the Holiday Inn, but note that because the only bus stop in the area is at the Holiday Inn, a birder choosing this option would have to double back to the point of origin.
-Some birders take the taxi from the terminus and get the driver’s phone number, calling him back when they are ready to go.
-Still others take the taxi to the birding sites and walk all the way back to the terminus.

-According to eBird, Cape Nanhui is one of the most important birding hotspots in China.
+Cape Nanhui is one of the most important eBird hot spots in China.
 Click here to view the eBird page for Pudong Nanhui Dongtan Wetland.